sorin-pop/ddn/server/apiv2.md

 `${id}` - the id of the metadata itself.

 ### Returns
-Recreates the database with the given ID.
-Basically drops the database and creates a new one with the same information

 Returns all information on the recreated database.

 Example success return: